Activities and Events

 Have you ever wondered just why our Elm Street is considered by some to be the best-preserved "big city" main street in North Carolina?
 Are you curious how to determine a Richardsonian Romanesque from Neoclassical Revival?

-Learn about these architectural features and more on an architectural tour of Elm Street and surrounding blocks.
-Led by Preservation Greensboro's executive director, you will gain insights on what exactly makes our city so...cool!
+Learn about these architectural features and more on an architectural tour of Elm Street and blocks on the northern side of our center city.
+Led by Preservation Greensboro staff, you will gain insights on what exactly makes our city so...cool!
 Tours will take a little over an hour depending on questions.
 Wear comfortable shoes!

 Revolution Mill 1200 Revolution Mill Drive (meet under the red water tower!), Greensboro